 Mar 2, 2016

-The notion that natural resources are not inexhaustible goes back hundreds of years to forestry management models seeking to balance the consumption of trees with their replacement.
-The goal of sustainable development is to responsibly use natural resources to meet present needs without compromising the ability of future generations to meet their needs.
-In recent decades, the boundaries of sustainable development have expanded beyond environmental protection—the focus of the “green” movement—to also include economic growth, social equality, and cultural protection.
+The recognition that natural resources are finite dates back centuries, particularly to early forestry management models that aimed to balance tree consumption with replenishment.
+The fundamental objective of sustainable development is to use natural resources responsibly to meet present needs without compromising the ability of future generations to do the same.
+In recent decades, the scope of sustainability has expanded beyond environmental protection—once the primary focus of the "green" movement—to encompass economic growth, social equity, and cultural preservation.

 Renewable energy is derived from resources that are being continually replenished and include sunlight (solar energy), wind, rains, tides, waves, and geothermal heat.